The Gap

 Global tech layoffs by year

 Layoffs are not new.
-What is new is what work is being replaced.
-The roles that change first are the first rung of the careers we have always pointed our kids toward.
+What is new is the type of work being replaced.
+The roles being absorbed first are the entry points into the careers we have always pointed our kids toward.
 Lawyer, marketer, accountant, software developer.
 The careers are still there.
-It is the on-ramp into them that is being absorbed.
+It is the on-ramp into those careers that is being absorbed.
 The junior associate reviewing contracts.
 The first-year analyst building decks.
-The new developer writing boilerplate.
+The new developer writing repetitive, standard code.
 That is the work AI does well today, and it is also the work that taught the next generation how to do the job.

 That is not a reason to panic.
 It is a reason to start preparing them differently.
 The careers are still real.
 The path in has changed.